openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 When the End-user first interacts with the RP there are no established means to signal where to direct the request for an available Self-Issued OP application.
 Even if possible, such signals may be susceptible to fingerprinting and passive tracking of the End-user.

 The RP is therefore responsible for selecting where to direct the request URL.
-When the RP wants to support the End-user's choice oto select from multiple possible Self-Issued OP applications, it MAY present a static list of the available choices.
+When the RP wants to support the End-user's choice to select from multiple possible Self-Issued OP applications, it MAY present a static list of the available choices.
 This is very similar to the process of supporting multiple different social networks.

 Alternatively the RP MAY belong to at least one trust framework.
 The trust framework is then responsible for hosting a public website that maintains the latest platform specific metadata for all supported Self-Issued OP applications, known as app-link or universal link at the time of publication.
 The RP forms the request URL to that shared website and any of the supported installed applications will instead be launched and given the request to process.
 If none are available, the website will be displayed with the static list for the End-user to choose from to install or use.